 Electives are training opportunities that are at the discretion of the resident and do not necessarily fulfill a specific requirement for graduation.

 Selectives are options for completing a requirement from within a set of offerings that meet that requirement.

 All rotations are completed at the UVA hospital or in UVA clinics

 3 months of general medicine training including one month of inpatient medicine and one month of general medicine consults.
-Two additional months of consultation or clinic services can be selected including Pediatrics, Palliative Care, Toxicology, Endocrinology or an additional month of medicine consultation service.
+One additional month of consultation or clinic services can be selected including Pediatrics, Palliative Care, Toxicology, Endocrinology or an additional month of medicine consultation service.

 1 month of Emergency Medicine

 2 months of neurology, including one inpatient and one consultation service month.
 One month of pediatric neurology can be substituted for one of the adult neurology months for those considering a fellowship in Child and Adolescent Psychiatry.

 Rotations completed at UVA Hospital, Commonwealth Center for Children and Adolescents, Western State Hospital and one or more community sites.
 The second year is broken into 10 five-week blocks.

 2 blocks of 5E Psychiatry Inpatient Unit managing patients and supervising interns